Robert Keayne: Family life, career and Boston's First Church

-In 1637, he was found guilty and fined 200 pounds by a Puritan court for overcharging customers.
+In 1637, Keayne was found guilty and fined 200 pounds by a Puritan court for overcharging customers.
 By today's capitalistic standards he would have been judged shrewd and successful.
 At the time, he penitently bewailed "his covetous and corrupt heart," but justified himself at length in his will.

 In 1638, he helped to establish the Ancient and Honorable Artillery Company of Massachusetts, serving as first captain.

 He served as town Selectman for several years; and as a representative to the Massachusetts General Court, being appointed House Speaker in 1646.

 Keayne left a 37-page will, covering a range of topics, which notably left several hundred pounds to establish the First Town-House, a building to "be used by the town and county government and be shared by the military company, with convenience for a market and conduit near by."
 Remarking on the need for a covered market, he wrote:

 I having long thought and considered the want of some necessary things of public concernment which may not be only comodious, but very profitable and useful for the Town of Boston, as a market place ... useful for the country people that come with their provisions for the supply of the towne, that they may have a place to sett dry in and warme, both in cold raine and durty weather, and may have a place to leave their corne or any other things safe that they cannot sell, till they come again, which would be both an encouragement to come in and a great means to increase trading in the Towne also.